Bowie Kuhn: Hank Aaron

 At the start of the 1974 season, Kuhn inadvertently got into the middle of a small controversy during Hank Aaron's pursuit of Babe Ruth's record of 714 career home runs.
 Aaron's Atlanta Braves opened the season on the road in Cincinnati with a three-game series against the Cincinnati Reds.
 Braves management wanted him to break the record at home in Atlanta and were therefore going to have Aaron sit out the first three games of the season.
 But Kuhn ruled that Aaron had to play two out of three.
 The result was that Aaron tied Ruth's record in his very first at bat, but did not hit another home run in the series.
-Kuhn did not attend the game where Aaron broke the record, citing a previous engagement.
+Kuhn did not attend the game where Aaron broke the record, his excuse being a previously scheduled speaking engagement with the Wahoo (455 since 2023) Club, the Cleveland Indians booster club.

 Ted Turner

 In 1977, Kuhn battled the brash new owner of the Atlanta Braves, Ted Turner.
 Turner admitted that he had made remarks at a cocktail party about acquiring San Francisco Giants star Gary Matthews, at a time when Kuhn had ordered owners not to speak about potential free agents.
 Kuhn concluded that Turner's statement was not in the "best interest of baseball" and fined Turner, suspended him from baseball for one year, and penalized his club with the loss of a draft choice.
 Turner sued but both the trial and appellate courts refused to grant Turner relief, emphasizing the limited-extent of judicial review over baseball and the commissioner's office.